appsmithorg/appsmith-docs/quick-start.md

 ## Appsmith Cloud

-The fastest way to get started with appsmith is using our cloud hosted version.
+The fastest way to get started with appsmith is using our cloud-hosted version.
 It's as easy as

 1. [Create an Account](https://app.appsmith.com/user/signup)
 2. [Start Building](core-concepts/building-the-ui/)